BeTheNation-Fun-Polkadot/.github/profile/README.md

 BeTheNation.Fun introduces a new type of prediction market: **perpetual, decentralized, and based on economic fundamentals**.
 Users can trade tokenized representations of country performance — going long or short — based on indicators like inflation, GDP growth, stock indices, and exchange rates.
 These contracts never expire, allowing positions to be held as long as desired.

+Unlike traditional prediction markets where users bet on binary outcomes, BeTheNation.Fun quantifies macroeconomic predictions into tradable indices.
+For example, instead of predicting "Will interest rates rise?", traders can go long or short on a rate index that reflects central bank decisions.
+This turns policy speculation into an on-chain asset.

+Don’t just bet — trade the future of nations.

 ---

 ## 😵 Problem We Are Solving